philliphenslee/coreos-ec2-cloudformation/README.md

 The template automates the process of creating the DNS SRV records and A records.
 Then creates a security group for the cluster, launches three instances to form the service cluster.
 Finally creating the Auto Scaling group to create the worker instances.

+Hope you find this template useful, send me a message if you have any suggestions or feedback.

 ![coreos-cluster](http://ph2.us/github/coreos-ec2-cloudformation/aws-etcd2-cluster-prod.png)